iArcanic/im-cw1/report/gaming-db-report.md

 IN SCHEMA PlayerSchema TO EmployeeRole;
 ```

 Employees are also given full access to the `PlayerSchema` table, since the employees assist players with any issues.
-This also means that they need access to the player's data so they can use usage trends and metric for company improvements.
+This also means that they need access to the player's data so they can use usage trends.

 ```sql
 GRANT SELECT, INSERT, UPDATE ON ALL TABLES